ethinyl estradiol ring

 - Etonogestrel/ethinyl estradiol ring is not approved for use in CHILDREN who have not had their first menstrual period.

 - PREGNANCY and BREAST-FEEDING: Do not use etonogestrel/ethinyl estradiol ring if you are pregnant.
 If you think you may be pregnant, contact your doctor right away.
 Continue to use another method of birth control (such as condoms).
 Etonogestrel/ethinyl estradiol ring is found in breast milk.
 Do not breast-feed while taking etonogestrel/ethinyl estradiol ring.
 Do not take etonogestrel/ethinyl estradiol ring soon after delivery of a baby even if you are not breast-feeding.
 You should wait 4 weeks after delivery if you are not breast-feeding or 4 weeks after a second trimester abortion.

 All medicines may cause side effects, but many people have no, or minor, side effects.
 Check with your doctor if any of these most COMMON side effects persist or become bothersome:

 Seek medical attention right away if any of these SEVERE side effects occur:

-Breast tenderness or enlargement; change in appetite; changes in weight; dizziness; headache; mild hair loss; nausea; nervousness; stomach cramps or bloating; vaginal spotting or breakthrough bleeding.
+Acne; breast tenderness or pain; decreased sexual desire; headache; mild hair loss; nausea; stomach cramps, bloating, or pain; vaginal spotting or breakthrough bleeding; vomiting; weight gain.